 * The data for the emissions is gathered from the NREL of USDOE

 Paulownia improves the soil, controls the pollution of subsoil waters with heavy metals, chemicals and animal waste polutants, controls erosion, serves as shelter and barrier from the sun and winds, purifies the air from pollutants and releases large quantities of O2.
-Not least is the importance of Paulownia for the enrichment of the landscape and the biological diversity of the country.
+Very important is the contribution of Paulownia for the enrichment of the landscape and the biological diversity of the country.
+No least is the importance the possibility of cultivating Paulownia with other species – intercropping.